Paulette Wilson: Biography

 Assisted by a caseworker from the Refugee and Migrant Centre, Wilson gathered documentation to prove that she had lived in England for 50 years and had been wrongly categorised by the Home Office.
 In 2018, she was officially granted leave to remain.
 Having settled her own case, Wilson campaigned for the rights of other immigrants facing similar situations.
-In 2019, a documentary produced by Shanida Scotland for The Guardian included Wilson's story along with other victims of the Windrush scandal.
-In June 2020, Wilson, along with other activists delivered a petition containing 130,000 signatures to Downing Street calling on the government to resolve the outstanding issues and compensate victims of the scandal.
+In 2019, a documentary produced by Shanida Scotland for The Guardian included Wilson's story, along with those of other victims of the Windrush scandal.
+In June 2020, Wilson, along with other activists, delivered to Downing Street a petition containing 130,000 signatures calling on the government to resolve the outstanding issues and compensate victims of the scandal.

 Wilson died on 23 July 2020 in Wolverhampton, West Midlands, where she had settled in Heath Town.
 Her decision to go public with the issues she was facing with the Home Office was pivotal in the exposure of the Home Office failings in its implementation of the hostile environment policy.

 Wilson's funeral was delayed while relatives unsuccessfully sought leave to help fill her grave in line with Jamaican custom, involving her brother writing to the Prime Minister Boris Johnson; the request was turned down as disallowed by COVID-19 restrictions.
-It was eventually held on 4 September 2020 at New Testament Church, Wednesfield Road, Wolverhampton, followed by interment in Danescourt Cemetery nearby.
+The funeral was eventually held on 4 September 2020 at New Testament Church, Wednesfield Road, Wolverhampton, followed by interment in Danescourt Cemetery nearby.

 In 2021, a plaque was installed in her memory at the Wolverhampton Heritage Centre.
-The plaque was the result of a campaign led by Patrick Vernon and Claire Darke as well as Wilson's family and the centre, which is a cornerstone of the local Caribbean community and was formerly the constituency office of Enoch Powell where the infamous Rivers of Blood speech was written.
+The plaque was the result of a campaign led by Patrick Vernon and Claire Darke MBE as well as Wilson's family and the centre, which is a cornerstone of the local Caribbean community and was formerly the constituency office of Enoch Powell, where the infamous "Rivers of Blood" speech was written.